1998–99 New York Knicks season

+Season summary

+Off-season

 Head coach Jeff Van Gundy entered in his third full season coaching the Knicks.
 To give All-Star center Patrick Ewing more help offensively and defensively, the Knicks acquired controversial All-Star guard Latrell Sprewell from the Golden State Warriors, acquired Marcus Camby from the Toronto Raptors, and signed free agents Kurt Thomas, and three-point specialist Dennis Scott during the off-season.
 However, Scott was released by the team to free agency after 15 games, and later on signed with the Minnesota Timberwolves.

+Regular season

-Because of the lockout shortened season, and injuries to Sprewell, who missed 13 games due to a stress fracture in his right heel, and Ewing, who missed 12 games due to a knee injury, the Knicks played mediocre basketball around .500 in winning percentage.
-The team won six of their final eight games of the regular season to finish in fourth place in the Atlantic Division with a 27–23 record, earning the eighth seed in the Eastern Conference.
+With the addition of Sprewell, Camby and Thomas, the Knicks won eight of their first eleven games of the regular season.
+However, the team dealt with injuries, as Sprewell only played 37 games due to a stress fracture in his right heel, and Ewing only appeared in 38 games due to a knee injury.
+The Knicks played mediocre basketball around .500 in winning percentage for most of the season, and held a 21–21 record as of April 19, 1999.
+The Knicks won six of their final eight games of the season to finish in fourth place in the Atlantic Division with a 27–23 record, earning the eighth seed in the Eastern Conference; the team qualified for the NBA playoffs for the twelfth consecutive year.

-Ewing led the team with 17.3 points, 9.9 rebounds and 2.6 blocks per game, while Sprewell played a sixth man role, averaging 16.4 points per game off the bench, and Allan Houston provided the team with 16.3 points per game.
+Ewing averaged 17.3 points, 9.9 rebounds and 2.6 blocks per game, while Sprewell played a sixth man role off the bench, averaging 16.4 points per game, and Allan Houston provided the team with 16.3 points per game.
 In addition, Larry Johnson contributed 12.0 points and 5.8 rebounds per game, while Thomas provided with 8.1 points and 5.7 rebounds per game, and Charlie Ward contributed 7.6 points, 5.4 assists and 2.1 steals per game.
-Off the bench, Camby averaged 7.2 points, 5.5 rebounds and 1.6 blocks per game, and Chris Childs contributed 6.8 points and 4.0 assists per game.
-Sprewell also finished tied in tenth place in Most Improved Player voting; despite a stellar season off the bench, he did not receive any votes in Sixth Man of the Year voting.
+Off the bench, Camby averaged 7.2 points, 5.5 rebounds and 1.6 blocks per game, while Chris Childs contributed 6.8 points and 4.0 assists per game, and Chris Dudley provided with 2.5 points and 4.2 rebounds per game.

+Sprewell finished tied in tenth place in Most Improved Player voting; despite a stellar season off the bench, he did not receive any votes in Sixth Man of the Year voting.
+The Knicks finished third in the NBA in home-game attendance, with an attendance of 494,075 at Madison Square Garden during the regular season.
-In the Eastern Conference First Round of the 1999 NBA playoffs, the Knicks faced off against the Miami Heat for the third consecutive year; the Knicks became the second 8th-seeded team in NBA history to defeat the first seed, eliminating the top-seeded Heat in five games (one of the five games on one of the biggest shots in Knicks' history by Houston).
-The Knicks then took down the 4th-seeded Atlanta Hawks in a second round four-game sweep in the Eastern Conference Semi-finals; Camby, who had struggled through most of the regular season, emerged as one of the key players off a deep Knicks bench.
-Camby's 11 points and 13 rebounds in Game 2 of the Knicks-Hawks series proved to be his coming-out party, and the Knicks became the first #8 seed to sweep a playoff series as the team advanced to the Eastern Conference Finals to meet a familiar foe, Reggie Miller and the Indiana Pacers.